 Palisades Zoysia grass is a vegetatively produced, medium broad textured, high density turf noted specifically suitable for home lawns, golf fairways and roughs, sports fields, industrial parks and highway medians.

 Palisades is a medium to coarse textured turf noted for its shade tolerance and low water use requirements.
 It will tolerate mowing as close as one half inch with good weed competitions and ideally as high as two to two and a half inches for home lawns.
 Palisades close mowing would permit use on golf course fairways especially where water availability is of concern.

-Emerald Zoysia grass has a finer texture than Palisades Zoysia and a beautiful dark green color.
+Emerald Zoysia grass and Cavalier Zoysia grass have a finer texture than Palisades Zoysia and a beautiful dark green color.
 They also have good shade tolerance and good drought tolerance.
-We recommend that you mow your Emerald Zoysia grass to one half to one inch with a reel mower.
+If mowed over an inch, Cavalier Zoysia can be mowed with a rotary mower.
+Emerald Zoysia should be mowed with a reel mower.